UtrechtUniversity/HPC-data-synchronization/docs/Glossary.md

 # Glossary

 * archive
-...
 Long-term storage space for research data.

 * client
-...*"A client is a piece of computer hardware or software that accesses a service made available by a server."
+*"A client is a piece of computer hardware or software that accesses a service made available by a server."
 (Wikipedia)*

 * cloud storage platforms
-...
 Surfdrive, Dropbox, Onedrive, Google Drive, etc. On these platforms, a user typically gets a certain amount of storage space.
 A client can be installed on a local working station to access and manage files and folders.
 Files and folders are typically synchronized automatically.

 * command line
 ...